Top 15 Best Quarterbacks of All Time

 View post on Twitter

 His success led the 49ers to three Super Bowls during his career, all of which he came out on top.
 Young was Super Bowl MVP in 1995, right at the height of his NFL career.
 During his career, he was the NFL MVP twice, NFL Offensive Player of the Year once, and made it to seven consecutive Pro Bowls between 1992 and 1998.
-Besides those accolades, Young was a six-time NFL passer rating leader, five-time NFL completion percentage leader, and he was the NFL passing touchdowns leader on four occasions.
+Besides those accolades, Young was a six-time NFL Passer Rating Leader and a five-time NFL Completion Percentage Leader.
+He was the NFL Passing Touchdowns Leader on four occasions.
 At the time of his retirement, he was up there with the very best passers to play the game.
-In fact, he is second on the All-Time Passer Rating according to Pro Football HOF.
+He is second on the All-Time Passer Rating according to Pro Football HOF.

 • Passer Rating: 96.8